KangDroidSMProject/sabermod-manifest/README.md

 Prerequisites - One time step
 -----------------------------

 Linux x86_64 - This source only has been tested and works on linux 64bit systems.
-Tested on Ubuntu 14.04-14.10 (Trusty-Utopic).
+Tested on Ubuntu 14.04 (Trusty).

 You will need some additional packages to use the included toolchain during compilation.
 It is a good idea to make sure you have these packages installed.